1842 retreat from Kabul: Afghan uprising

 Wazir Akbar Khan, son of deposed Afghan leader, Dost Mohammad Barakzai.

 On 2 November 1841, Akbar Khan proclaimed a general revolt and the citizens of Kabul quickly followed suit.
 They stormed the house of Sir Alexander Burnes, one of the senior British political officers, and killed him and his staff.
 Both Elphinstone and Macnaghten were caught by surprise.
-By now the East India Company had only 4,500 soldiers in and around Kabul, of which 690 were Europeans.
+By now the East India Company had only 4,500 soldiers in and around Kabul, of whom 690 were Europeans.
 Elphinstone did nothing to punish Burnes's killers, which only encouraged further revolt.
 On 9 November, Afghan forces seized the main British supply depot in Kabul and looted it.

 On 23 November, the Afghans occupied a hill overlooking the British cantonments and began bombarding the camp with two guns.
 A British force sallied out to drive them away, but the Afghans drove them back with jezail fire at long range from the high ground.
 The East India Company troops fled, leaving behind 300 dead and wounded (who were swiftly killed).
 British morale began to erode as the situation grew more desperate.
 Elphinstone sent messengers to request help from Major General Nott in Kandahar, but they turned back when they found the mountain passes blocked by heavy snow.

 Macnaghten, realising their desperate situation, tried to negotiate an agreement with Akbar Khan for the withdrawal of the troops and the 12,000 British and Indian civilians living in Kabul.
 On 23 December, Afghan leaders invited him and his fellow diplomats to an outdoor meeting beyond the cantonment.
 A cavalry escort was assigned for protection, but Macnaghten chose to continue without them when they were delayed by preparation issues.
 The moment his party dismounted from their horses, they were seized and Macnaghten and an aide were slain by armed men; their bodies were mutilated and dragged through the streets of Kabul.

 Two other British officers who had been part of Macnaghten's party were subsequently released.
 Elphinstone again failed to take action against the Afghans, and his officers began to lose their faith in his leadership.

 Major Eldred Pottinger succeeded Macnaghten as envoy to the Afghan court.
 On 1 January 1842, Elphinstone agreed to Akbar Khan's terms, which contained some unfavourable conditions.
 For example, all gunpowder reserves had to be handed over, along with the newest muskets and most of the cannon.
 However, in return Akbar Khan promised a safe passage from Kabul for all foreign troops and civilians, amongst them children, women and the elderly.
 The withdrawal, which would begin on 6 January, involved crossing the snow-covered mountains of the Hindu Kush descending to Jalalabad, 90 mi away.